Betsy Maloney Leaf

 Dance pedagogy, arts education and policy, culturally relevant pedagogy, social justice in education.

-Betsy Maloney, PhD, MFA, is a Lecturer in the Arts in Education program.
-She works with the interarts (visual art, dance, theatre arts) initial license program and teaches undergraduate courses in the C & I department.
-Maloney is also a research associate with Dr. Bic Ngo on the Innovating Culturally Relevant Pedagogy project.
+Betsy Maloney Leaf, PhD, MFA, is co-License Program Lead in the Arts in Education program.
+She works with the interarts (visual art, dance, theatre arts) initial license program and teaches undergraduate courses in the department of Curriculum & Instruction.

-Maloney earned her PhD in eurriculum & instruction from the University of Minnesota, her MFA in dance performance and choreography from the University of Colorado, and her BA in dance and English from Gustavus Adolphus College.
+Maloney earned her PhD in curriculum & instruction from the University of Minnesota, her MFA in dance performance and choreography from the University of Colorado, and her BA in dance and English from Gustavus Adolphus College.
+She holds a Minnesota K-12 teaching license in dance and theatre.